joshbegley/nyt-latest/README.md

 `During an equinox, places around the globe experience nearly equal amounts of daytime and nighttime.
 The second occurrence this year happens on Sunday.`\
 https://nytimes.com/article/fall-equinox-autumn.html

-**The Briefing: Liverpool 3 Bournemouth 0 - Keeping Alexander-Arnold is crucial and Nunez arrives for season**\
+**The Briefing: Liverpool 3 Bournemouth 0 - Keeping Alexander-Arnold is crucial and Nunez gets his season started**\
-`Liverpool beat Bournemouth 3-0 at Anfield on Saturday afternoon courtesy of goals from Luis Diaz and Darwin Nunez`\
+`Liverpool beat Bournemouth 3-0 at Anfield on Saturday courtesy of two goals from Luis Diaz and one by Darwin Nunez`\
 https://nytimes.com/athletic/5778673/2024/09/21/liverpool-bournemouth-result-analysis-report/

 **Max Verstappen calls swearing sanction ‘ridiculous’ after FIA press conference protest**\